GhostChat/GhostChat-Android/README.md

 GhostChat-Android
 =================

-The Android version of GhostChat.\n
+The Android version of GhostChat.
 GhostChat is a more advanced version of SnapChat.